 Classes and workshops can be friendly and informal and are welcoming to people of all backgrounds, abilities and interests.
 There are also courses to help you gain qualifications, develop your career or even change jobs.

-Leeds Recovery College - new in September 2019.
-The college is encouraging people with experience of mental health challenges and recovery to work with professionals from mental health care, education and community organisations to co-design and co-deliver courses.
+Leeds Recovery College - the college is encouraging people with experience of mental health challenges and recovery to work with professionals from mental health care, education and community organisations to co-design and co-deliver courses.
 Their new prospectus has a range of online only health and wellbeing courses which will run between September and December 2020.
 The college have also updated some of the popular courses for online and distance learning which includes:

 - Wellness Recovery Action Planning® 8 week course.

 - Change, uncertainty and personal resilience 8 week course.

 They have also introduced some brand new workshops including:

 - Creativity, Recovery and You - where local artists from the Arts and Minds network have developed one-off creativity sessions.

 - Words that move me - a 6-week course exploring how bibliotherapy and the written word can inspire resilience, hope and recover.

 Courses are free to attend and are open to any adults who live, work or study in Leeds and would like to learn more about mental wellbeing (this includes staff and carers).
 You do not need a referral to join a workshop.
 You can find out more on their webpage, or find out about dates and times book onto a course by emailing email@example.com.